Yanislavcore/storm_crawler_test/README.md

 * StormCrawler project has weak functionality, awful documentation and poorly expandable or configurable.
 Also, it doesn't look like a well-supported project.
 I wouldn't recommend it to use in real long-running projects.
-* Apache Storm fits for these proposes well, but it's relatively low-level.
+* Apache Storm fits for these purposes well, but it's relatively low-level.
 I would carefully consider alternatives like Spark or Flink which provides both low-level and high-level functionality, more popular, have better support and large users and knowledge base.
 * ElasticSearch doesn't fit like crawling queue storage.
 It makes it more difficult to parallel queue between